 - language advocacy

-Plus, learning to think clearly about language will help you in any field that uses language (which is practically all of them).
+Plus, learning to think clearly about language will help you in any field that uses language (which is essentially all of them).

 Most people register officially with UND on the day before classes start (see dates), as part of our orientation activities.
 That way, we can help you if you’re not familiar with UND’s registration system.